Stochastic dynamics at the back of a gene drive eradication wave: Speed and exponential approximations of the wave

 \subsection{Continuous model}

-Since the wave is pulled, we deduce the speed $\vc $ and the exponential approximations at the back and at the front of the wave from system \eqref{eq:par_ger_wave} as detailed in the following sections.
+Since the wave is pulled, we deduce the speed $\vc $ and the exponential approximations at the back and at the front of the wave from system \eqref{eq:par_ger_wave} as detailed in the following sections. \lk{The terms ``decreasing section'' and ``increasing section'' refer to the wave profile at a fixed time $t$, illustrated in Figure \ref{fig:front_deter}.}